Backbeats (Erin Brockovich) Erin Brockovich (2000)

 The Barstow judge reads his decision: all 84 motions to strike and demurrers are denied, the causes of action are upheld.
 Then he adds a personal note — as a Barstow resident near Hinkley, he is disturbed by evidence that PG&E not only used hexavalent chromium but sent residents pamphlets telling them it was good for them.
 His closing instruction to PG&E's counsel is ice: tell your clients they're going to trial.
 The victory opens the door to settlement negotiations, but the case has outgrown Ed's firm.

 28. [81m] PG&E offers $20 million.
-Erin tells them to figure out what their spine is worth and multiply by a hundred.
-Ed serves them Hinkley water.
+Erin tells them to figure out what their spine is worth, multiply by a hundred — and that the water in their glasses came from Hinkley.

-PG&E's lawyers file into Ed's small office looking like the Secret Service.
+PG&E's lawyers file into the Masry & Vititoe conference room looking like the Secret Service.
 Their offer: $20 million for 400+ plaintiffs.
 Erin does the math — less than $50,000 each — and launches into the speech that defines her value: these people don't dream of being rich, they dream of watching their kids swim without worrying about a hysterectomy at twenty, like Rosa Diaz, or having their spine deteriorate, like Stan Bloom.
 She tells them to figure out what their own uterus is worth, multiply by a hundred, and come back with something real.
-Ed's punctuation: the water glasses on the table came from Hinkley.
+Then she delivers the punchline herself: that the water glasses on the table came from Hinkley.
+Ed lets her have the line — the firm-accommodation point is exactly that he doesn't take the punctuation himself.
 Nobody drinks.
 The meeting is over.

 29. [84m] George gives Erin earrings he bought six months ago, delivers an ultimatum, and leaves.